Wafer-Scale Integration of Freestanding Photonic Devices with Color Centers in Silicon Carbide: Introduction

 Suspended photonics offer the best optical confinement due to their highest refractive index contrast with the surrounding media, air (\textit{n} = 1).
 Such suspended photonics are mainly fabricated through heteroepitaxial growth of the photonic device layer on a sacrificial layer and selective etching of this sacrificial layer upon fabrication of the photonic devices to release them from the bulk.
 The ability to grow silicon on silicon dioxide in a scalable way has accelerated the field of large-scale silicon photonics \cite{ye2013review}.
 Similar efforts have been made to grow 3C-SiC on silicon \cite{anzalone2011advanced, bosi2013optimization, lu2014high}, but such a SiC layer develops defects up to thickness of a few microns due to the large difference in the lattice constants of the two materials \cite{calusine2014silicon}.
 This has encouraged researchers to develop unconventional methods such as the Smart-Cut method \cite{yi2020wafer}, photoelectrochemical etch \cite{bracher2017selective}, and wafer bonding and thinning \cite{lukin20204h}.
 Each of these methods has limitations in achieving scalability, such as implantation damages (Smart-Cut method), requirement of specific doping profiles (photoelectrochemical etch), and uniformity over wafer-scale (wafer bonding and thinning).

-Color centers are best defined in bulk.
-Angle etching method is a bulk processing technique to fabricate suspended photonic devices, first demonstrated in diamond \cite{burek2012free} and later in SiC \cite{song2018high, babin2022fabrication}.
+As color centers are best defined in bulk SiC, a bulk processing method is required to unlock scalability.
+Angle etching is one such bulk processing technique that fabricates suspended photonic devices; it was first demonstrated in diamond \cite{burek2012free} and later in SiC \cite{song2018high, babin2022fabrication}.
 These angle etching demonstrations were Faraday cage-assisted, in which the ions in the reactive ion etch chamber are directed at an angle by the Faraday cage to etch underneath the mask, producing suspended photonic devices with triangular cross-sections.
 Finite-difference time-domain (FDTD) modeling of triangular cross-section photonics has shown suitability for color center integration and QIP hardware applications \cite{majety2021quantum, babin2022fabrication, majety2023triangular, majety2023beamsplitter, saha2023utilizing}.
-However, Faraday cage-assisted angle etching is not scalable and requires a separate Faraday cage design for each fabrication etch angle.
+However, Faraday cage-assisted angle etching is not scalable beyond the millimeter chip scale \cite{latawiec2016faraday} and requires maintaining an inventory of Faraday cage designs for fabricating photonic chips designed for different applications and color center wavelengths.